What We Know About The Mass Stabbings In Canada - UrduPoint

 "This is the destruction we face when harmful illegal drugs invade our communities," the Federation of Sovereign Indigenous Nations said.

-Earlier, authorities had warned people in a broad region including neighboring provinces to be on the lookout.

-Bray said police were "confident" that someone knew the men's whereabouts and urged anyone with information to contact authorities.
+An RCMP spokeswoman said hundreds of police -- some from Manitoba and Alberta -- are taking part in the search across a vast region including those neighboring provinces.

-- What has the reaction been? - In a post on Twitter, Prime Minister Justin Trudeau called the attacks "horrific and heartbreaking" and offered condolences to all affected.
+- What has the reaction been? - In a post on Twitter, Prime Minister Justin Trudeau called the attacks "horrific and heartbreaking."
+European Union leaders and German Chancellor Olaf Scholz were among others denouncing the attack and offering condolences.

 Closer to the scene, people said they were deeply traumatized.

 "This is terrible, terrible," Weldon resident Diane Shier told the daily Saskatoon Star Phoenix.
-"We've still got our doors locked, staying inside, not going out." - What other attacks have hit Canada? - In recent years, a rampaging gunman masquerading as a policeman killed 22 people in Nova Scotia; six people died in a shooting at a Quebec mosque; and a man driving a van along crowded sidewalks in Toronto killed 10 people.
+"We've still got our doors locked, staying inside." - What other attacks have hit Canada? - In recent years, a rampaging gunman masquerading as a policeman killed 22 people in Nova Scotia; six people died in a shooting at a Quebec mosque; and a man driving a van along crowded sidewalks in Toronto killed 10 people.